RickStrahl/BlogPosts/2019-01/A-Visual-Studio-to-Visual-Studio-Code-Snippet-Converter/AVisualStudioToVisualStudioCodeSnippetConverter.md

                  -o "~\ww-csharp.code-snippets"
 ```

 This specifies a specific output file for the snippet file.

-The `~` both in the input and output folder options are optional, but they reference base locations for snippets in Visual Studio (`%Documents%\Visual Studio <year>`) and VS Code (`%appdata%\Code\User\Snippets\`) to not have to provide full path names.
+The `~` both in the input and output folder options are optional and are placeholders for physical snippet paths.
+They reference base locations for snippets in Visual Studio (`%Documents%\Visual Studio <year>\Code Snippets`) and VS Code (`%appdata%\Code\User\Snippets\`) so you don't have to specify the full path every time.
 But if you prefer you can also use fully qualified paths.

 Finally you can also move a single file: